RayMarquina/dbt_project/CONTRIBUTING.md

 ### Getting dbt

 Now clone dbt to wherever you'd like.
-I personally did this:
+For example:

 ```
-mkdir -p ~/src/fishtown/
+mkdir -p ~/git/
-cd ~/src/fishtown
+cd ~/git
 git clone git@github.com:fishtown-analytics/dbt.git
 ```

 But it really does not matter where you put it as long as you remember it.

 ### Setting up your virtualenv

-This is really a hygiene thing, but I recommend setting up a fresh virtualenv using pyenv-virtualenv:
+Set up a fresh virtualenv with pyenv-virtualenv for dbt:

 ```
 pyenv virtualenv 3.6.5 dbt36
-cd ~/src/fishtown/dbt
+cd ~/git/dbt
 pyenv local dbt36
 ```